Packages

 Extending Models

 All Rapidez models extend the base model.
-This means it implements Macroable making it possible to add your own functions without overwriting the model itself!
+This means it implements Macroable, making it possible to add your own functions without overwriting the model itself!

 Adding a single function